AMABUKI (Amabuki Shuzo)

 The Amabuki brewery was established in 1688 during the Genroku era and is located in Saga prefecture.
-They continue to brew sake using inherited techniques accumulated over their long history.
+They continue to brew sake using inherited techniques accumulated over their long history combined with state of the art technology.
 Their sakes are made with rice from the Saga plain and produced using a farming method known as "Aigamo", a method that does not use any pesticides, herbicides, or chemical fertilizers.
-The water they use to brew their sakes come from soft underground water flowing from Mount Sefuri.
+The water they use to brew their sake comes from soft underground water flowing from Mount Sefuri.
 What distinguishes them from the other sake breweries is their ability to harness the gift of nature from flower yeasts to ferment our sake.
 By so doing, they are able to produce sake that is an expression of floral scents combined with the delicious flavor of rice.

 Asahi Shuzo is a family-owned brewery established in 1948, located in Yamaguchi Prefecture, South Western Japan.
 The brewery endlessly aims to craft only the best sake achievable.
-They exclusively produce super premium sakes in the Junmai Daiginjo level.
+They exclusively produce super premium sake in the Junmai Daiginjo level only.
 Their continuing success stems from their ability to harness the best from people, the produce of the land, and technology.
-Their sakes are elegant, expressive of fresh fruit aromas and flavors enjoyable for every occassion.
+Their sakes are elegant, expressive of fresh fruit aromas and flavors enjoyable for every occasion.

 Gekkeikan is a historic brewery established in 1637 by Jiemon Okura and located in Fushimi, Kyoto, Northern Japan.
 They brew by the principle of "quality above all."
 Gekkeikan also has a state-of-the-art sake brewing facility in Folsom, California which is the latest chapter in their continuing success story that began almost 400 years ago, five-thousand miles away from Fushimi, Japan.
 Their sakes are very much accepted all over the world.
 They produce a full line of sakes from the entry level up to the luxury level sakes.

-The Hakushika brand represents good taste, quality and a sense of tradition.
-As the leading sake brewer in Nishinomiya, known throughout Japan for its "miyamizu" water, reputed to be the best for making sake, they are dedicated to producing only the finest.
+The Hakushika brand was established in 1662 and it represents taste, quality and a sense of tradition.
+As the leading sake brewer in Nishinomiya, which is located in the "Nada area" between Osaka and Kobe is known throughout Japan for its "miyamizu" water, reputed to be the best for making sake, they are dedicated to producing only the finest.
 Hakushika is one of the national brands of Japan, catering to both domestic and international markets.
 Their sakes are best suited to match the nearly limitless range of Japanese cuisine.

 Kitaya was founded some 190 years ago during the Bunsei Era in Yame City.
 Located in the south of Kyushu’s breadbasket on the Tsukushi plains, the city is rich in nature and scenic beauty.
 Family records state, “Saikichi, the eldest son and patriarch, passed his patriarchal rights down to his brother Wasuke during the Bunsei Era to start his own brewery.”
 After giving up his rights as the eldest, Saikichi devoted his life to producing Sake.